SIU3d/SIU3d/README.md

 2. When prompted for services, keep both **backend** and **frontend** enabled from `railway.json`.
 3. Add environment variables:
    - **Backend service**: `PORT=4000` (optional override) and `JWT_SECRET` (set to a strong value).
    - **Frontend service**: `NEXT_PUBLIC_BACKEND_URL` pointing to the backend’s public URL (e.g., `https://your-backend.up.railway.app`).
+This is required in Railway so the Next.js app can reach the API instead of falling back to a localhost default.
 4. Deploy.
 The backend will serve the API, and the frontend will render the UI that calls it.
+Validate `/api/health` on the backend service before exercising the frontend.

 ### Local parity
 If you need to mirror the Railway setup locally, copy the provided `.env.example` files in `backend/` and `frontend/` to `.env` and adjust values as needed.